- What is nutritional yeast made out of?

 Since nutritional yeast is not living, it can’t cause or worsen yeast infections such as Candida albicans overgrowth.
 Even though some sources allege that danger, there isn’t science to support it.
 At least if one is talking about standard nutritional yeast, which only consists of dead fungi.

 What’s nooch?
 It’s another name for nutritional yeast.
 The most common nickname.
 It’s particularly popular among vegans and those who eat it regularly.
+This is probably the most popular brand.

 A one tablespoon serving of nutritional yeast is 20 calories, with 0g of fat, 1g of carbs, 1g of fiber, and 2g of protein.
 It provides over 100% of the daily value for the vitamins thiamine (B1), riboflavin (B2), and pyridoxine (B6).
 Roughly half the daily value for niacin (B3), pantothenic acid (B5), folic acid (B9), and cobalamin (B12).
 The minerals zinc, selenium, and iron are 10% or less of RDA.